Dark Tourism : My Fascination with Cemeteries

 The chapel is made of white coral and fossil stones alternating with coral stone-red bricks.
 It is said to be used by the locals during the early days, to celebrate the holy mass before a burial.

-This visit is part of our Iloilo-Guimaras adventure last year.
+This visit is part of our Iloilo-Guimaras adventure in 2010.
 Click here to read more.

 Location: Paco, Manila